STANDARD SUPP0RT AGREEMENT

 7.2 Obligations.
 Except as approved by the Disclosing Party in writing, the Receiving Party shall not: (i) use the Confidential Information of the Disclosing Party except to perform or exercise its rights and obligations under this Agreement; or (ii) disclose the Confidential Information of the Disclosing Party to any third party except to the Receiving Party’s Affiliates, contractors, agents, or corporate directors or officers (each, a “Representative”) who are under a duty in substance and effect to use and disclose the Confidential Information only as permitted under this Agreement.
 The Receiving Party shall be responsible for any use by its Representative of the Confidential Information it discloses to its Representative.
 Upon termination of the Agreement, each Party shall cease use of, and within thirty (30) days of termination shall destroy or return, all Confidential Information of the other Party, except that: (a) Visibility may retain Confidential Information of Client as needed to comply with any post-expiration or termination obligation under this Agreement; (b) each Party may retain Confidential Information as required to comply with its obligations under applicable laws or regulations; and (c) Confidential Information may be stored on secured backup media that are destroyed no more than twelve (12) months after the month in which the Agreement terminates or expires.

 7.3 Exceptions.
-Confidential Information does not include any: (i) information which is or becomes publicly available except through any act or omission of the Receiving Party in violation of a duty to the Disclosing Party; (ii) information received by the Receiving Party from a third party that to the Receiving Party’s knowledge is not under a confidentiality obligation with respect to the Confidential Information; or (iii) information previously known to or independently developed by the Receiving Party without use of the Disclosing Party’s Confidential Information.
+Confidential Information does not include any: (i) information which is or becomes publicly available except through any act or omission of the Receiving Party in violation of a duty to the Disclosing Party; or (ii) information previously known to or independently developed by the Receiving Party without use of the Disclosing Party’s Confidential Information.
 The Receiving Party may disclose Confidential Information in accordance with a subpoena, judicial or other governmental order, or requirement of any law, regulation or the rules of any applicable stock exchange, provided that where legally permissible the Receiving Party must give the Disclosing Party reasonable written notice prior to such disclosure so that the Disclosing Party may, at Disclosing Party’s sole expense, take appropriate action to seek a protective order or injunction to seek confidential treatment for the disclosed Confidential Information.

 8. INTELLECTUAL PROPERTY

 8.1 Visibility IP Ownership.
 As used in this Agreement, “Intellectual Property Right” means any patent application, patent, copyright, moral right, database right, trademark right, trade secret or other intellectual property or proprietary right recognized or enforceable under any U.S., foreign or international law, rule, or regulation.
-Visibility retains ownership of and reserves all Intellectual Property Rights in or related to the Subscription, Visibility Content or Analytics (collectively, “Visibility IP”).
+Visibility retains ownership of and reserves all Intellectual Property Rights in or related to the Subscription, Visibility Content or Analytics, and any modifications, enhancements, improvements, customizations or derivative works thereof (collectively, “Visibility IP”).
 Visibility does not convey to Client or its Affiliate or User any Intellectual Property Right in any Visibility IP except for the non-exclusive right to use the Subscription and Visibility Content as set forth in this Agreement.
-Client agrees further that Visibility is free to use and incorporate into Visibility IP any comment, feedback, review or other input provided by Client or its Affiliate, User, or Candidate, and that such use or incorporation does not create or give rise to any Intellectual Property Right of Client or its Affiliate or User in Visibility IP.
+Client agrees further that Visibility is free to use and incorporate into Visibility IP any comment, feedback, review or other input provided by Client, its Affiliate or any User, and that such use or incorporation does not create or give rise to any Intellectual Property Right of Client or its Affiliate or User in Visibility IP.

 8.2 Client IP Ownership.
 Client retains ownership of and reserves all Intellectual Property Rights in or related to the Client Data or any other materials, communications or content that Client or its Affiliate or User supplies for use in connection with the Subscription (collectively, “Client IP”).
 Client does not convey to Visibility any Intellectual Property Right in any Client IP, except as set forth in this Agreement.